kairos-io/kairos-docs/content/en/docs/Architecture/cloud-init.md

 ### Configuration order

-When an action is done (install, upgrade, reset) several default dirs in the system are read to obtain the configuration and are merged together.
+When an action is done (install, upgrade, reset) several default directories in the system are read to obtain the configuration and are merged together.
-The dirs and the order in which they are read and merged, is as shown below, from first to last.
-Notice that any values found in different dirs will override existing ones in previous dirs.
+The directories and the order in which they are read and merged, is as shown below, from first to last.
+Notice that any values found in different directories will override existing ones in previous directories.

  - /run/initramfs/live (Only available on LiveCD/Netboot)
  - /usr/local/cloud-config